desihub/tutorials/01_getting_started/02_CoreConcepts.md

 This tutorial briefly introduces a few key concepts in DESI.
 Understanding these will help you understand the other tutorials more easily.

-If you are viewing this file from within a jupyter server, right click and select "Show Markdown Preview" to see a formatted version.
+If you are viewing this file from within a Jupyter server, right click and select "Show Markdown Preview" to see a formatted version.

 ## SURVEY and PROGRAM